LPD-EPFL/Garfield/README.md

 Authors: Arsany Guirguis, Jérémy Max Plassmann, Anton Alexandre Ragot, Sébastien Rouault

-This is the library introduced in [Garfield: System Support for Byzantine Machine Learning] (https://arxiv.org/abs/2010.05888), co-authored by Rachid Guerraoui, who supervised the project.
+This is the library introduced in [Garfield: System Support for Byzantine Machine Learning](https://arxiv.org/abs/2010.05888), co-authored by Rachid Guerraoui, who supervised the project.

 Garfield is implemented in both TensorFlow and PyTorch, which can be found in their respective directories.